What is the average pension in the UK?

 Possibly not a lot.

-You need to figure out what a good pension pot looks like to you?
-Because its that pot that you will use to live your desired lifestyle, not the average lifestyle.
+Because it’s that pot that you will use to live your desired lifestyle, not the average lifestyle.

 What is your pension for?